Welcome to the official site of Major Island Soccer Organization (MISO) We hope you find this site informative and entertaining.

 During the summer of 2008, MISO introduced a Futsal Division, to help fill a void for the small sided game and help promote the other aspects of the beautiful game

 In September of 2009, MISO expanded and reformatted its men’s Open Divisions to create a Div III, to ensure more competitive games throughout, still with a promotion and relegation format

-Plans are in he works for a Seniors Division, which will be geared towards players 55+, as the competition level of the Masters Division has drastically increased in the past couple of years, making it hard for many 55+ players to keep up with the level of play.
+Plans are in the works for a Seniors Division, which will be geared towards players 55+, as the competition level of the Masters Division has drastically increased in the past couple of years, making it hard for many 55+ players to keep up with the level of play.
 This Division will most likely consist of teams playing with only 7 or 8 players on a reduced field.

 On February 12, 2013, MISO had the distinct honor of having US Club Soccer (USCS) designate the MISO Junior League (MJL) as one of the initial group of eight Leagues from across the country to form part of a Premier Leagues platform.

-MISO will not rest at that, and will continue to seek ways in which to improve the game we all have grown to love, with the hopes of some day creating a Semi-Pro and Pro Divisions, and being able to foster a team to compete in a National League…
+ve the game we all have grown to love, with the hopes of some day creating a Semi-Pro and Pro Divisions, and being able to foster a team to compete in a National League…

 For the Future of the Game!